nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For future enhancements, the user should be able to archive events that have ended so that they are stashed away and only accessible upon using a command.
 At least two commands may be required to implement stashing and un-stashing of an event from the archive.
 A separate storage may also be needed store these archived events.

-### Ability to set reminders
+### Ability to set and receive reminders

 In this version of the application, users are not able to set reminders of upcoming events.

 For future enhancements, the user should be able to set a reminder for each event.
 This could be implemented by first modifying the existing `Event` class to also hold the date that the user wishes to be reminded on.
 Additional checks must also be put in place to ensure that the user does not add reminder dates that have already passed.
-Also, the Ui may require enhancements to display the reminders and additional considerations must be made when more than one reminder occurs at a time.
+Also, the UI may require enhancements to display the reminders and additional considerations must be made when more than one reminder occurs at a time.

 ### Ability to mark an overall-in-charge for an event